Regulatory Considerations for North America

 - Assesses the performance of treated plastics and other non-porous surfaces

-Microban is able to, through a network of global labs, conduct antiviral testing for developmental products.
+Microban can, through a network of global labs, conduct antiviral testing for developmental products.
 Due to the high cost of antiviral testing, we work carefully with prospects to ensure that commercial interests are fully understood.

 Microban antiviral technologies are durable and always-on treatments.
 For wearable articles, it is best to minimize washing to maintain the best levels of performance and sustainability.

-Many of our antiviral technologies do not affect the skin as they do not interfere with the skin’s natural bacterial flora.
+Many of our antiviral technologies do not affect the skin as they do not interfere with its natural bacterial flora.

 Yes, antiviral claims differ in territories/countries around the world.
-When you choose to partner with Microban, we will help you craft acceptable antiviral claims language for your specific countries of sale.
+When you partner with Microban, we will help you craft acceptable antiviral claims language for your specific countries of sale.

 There are strict regulatory requirements in the US, Canada, and Europe for making health claims.
-In general, this requires registration or authorization of the product itself as a pesticidal/biocidal device or product.
+Generally, this requires registration or authorization of the product as a pesticidal/biocidal device or product.
 This could be a multi-year investment that is resource-intensive.
 There can be alternative routes that do not require this approach.

-Microban's regulatory team can help you with this should you choose to partner with Microban to treat your products.
+Microban's regulatory team can help you with this should you partner with Microban to treat your products.